 Exporters have two options: they can deliver products or services under a letter of undertaking or bond, which waives integrated tax, or they can obtain a refund of any unused input tax credit.

-For goods and services exported without paying the IGST, exporters are entitled to a reimbursement of the input credit that was not used.
+Exporters are entitled to a reimbursement of the unused input credit for goods and services exported without paying the IGST.
 For duties previously paid, the refund procedure usually takes two weeks to finish.

-The provision of products or services to Export Oriented Undertakings (EOU), Hardware Technology Park units, Software Technology Park units, Biotechnology Park units, and other units with advance authorization is considered an export.
+They provide products or services to Export Oriented Undertakings (EOU), Hardware Technology Park units, Software Technology Park units, Biotechnology Park units, and other units with advance authorization, qualifying them as exports.

-A copy of the invoice, a copy of the return attesting to the duty payment, proof that the cost of paying taxes has not been transferred, and any other documentation requested by the government are needed to get a refund.
+To receive a refund, exporters must submit a copy of the invoice, a copy of the return verifying the duty payment, proof that the cost of taxes has not been passed on, and any other required documentation.

 The goal of required GST export e-invoicing is to improve digital infrastructure and expedite corporate processes.
 It enhances the overall efficiency and required transparency of invoicing procedures, which benefits export operations.